 Considerations to make before your visit!

-There are a number of things to consider before you interview.
+There are several things to consider before your interview.

 Firstly, how will you conduct the interview?

-All of these methods do cost money but the amount of details that you will glean from them will be worthwhile.
+All of these methods do cost money but the number of details that you will glean from them will be worthwhile.